6 WAYS to get the best from p30 alpha

 We are finding that the cinema heritage of this film means that processing is very important to obtaining the best results.

-Following the Best Practices PDF will yield consistent results, and so of course we suggest you or your lab use the tested chemistry and methods in this document.
+Following the Best Practices PDF will yield consistent results, and so of course we suggest you or your lab use the tested chemistry and methods there.

 We also know many of you will push and pull and try to "break" the film.
 We know labs around the world use an enormous variety of techniques to process and scan your film.